misiektoja/spotify_monitor/README.md

 For friend activity monitoring, you need to configure either the `cookie` or `client` token source method.

 Track metadata and public playlist metadata use the anonymous Spotify web-player backend by default.
 If complete [Spotify OAuth App](#spotify-oauth-app) credentials are configured the tool tries the legacy Web API first then switches the affected metadata type to the web-player backend after a restricted response such as HTTP 403.

+> **OAuth app guidance:** Spotify restricted new Development Mode apps created on or after February 11, 2026.
+Some older apps have been observed to retain the legacy endpoint access used by this tool, but creation date alone does not guarantee compatibility.
+Configure OAuth app credentials only if you already have an app which you have verified still works.
+If it returns HTTP 403 then remove the credentials and use the automatic web backend.
+See Spotify's [official migration guide](https://developer.spotify.com/documentation/web-api/tutorials/february-2026-migration-guide).

 The anonymous token and current persisted-query hashes are cached in memory.
 The tool refreshes an expired token and rediscovers a stale query hash once before reporting an error.